 In addition to petroleum, the UAE extracts rock and sand, mostly for use in construction.
 Limestone, sand, marl, and gypsum are used to make cement, and there is small-scale mining of chromite in Fujairah.

-The UAE has several oases in the desert south-west and south-east of Abu Dhabi, which offer adequate underground water sources for human settlement and limited agriculture.
+The country has several oases in the desert southwest and southeast of Abu Dhabi.
+These offer adequate underground water sources for human settlement and limited agriculture.
 The largest of these is the Liwa Oasis, located at the Empty Quarter’s edge, near the border with Saudi Arabia.

 Several major environmental issues face the UAE: first, the lack of natural freshwater, compensated for by water desalination (and the treatment of sewage water for use in irrigation).
 Second, desertification, which the country has been trying to counter through major afforestation and greening projects.
 Third, marine and coastal pollution from oil spills, sewage, and other human activity.
 Fourth, air and soil pollution resulting from the country’s population’s growth (and its wasteful habits), urbanization, infrastructure and transportation, and industry.
 Fifth, the encroachment of built-up areas and human activity on marine and desert environments’ fragile ecosystems.
 The many artificial islands and their commercial developments and desert tourism and recreation using motorized vehicles are of major concern to environmentalists.

 The UAE is a party to several international environmental agreements, including the Kyoto Protocol, the United Nations Convention to Combat Desertification, the Convention on International Trade in Endangered Species of Wild Fauna and Flora, and the Convention on the Prevention of Marine Pollution by Dumping of Wastes and Other Matter.
 It has signed but not ratified the United Nations Convention on Law of the Sea.